kube-core/kube-core/cli/docs/generate.md

 ```
 USAGE
-  $ kube-core generate helmfiles [--lib] [--commons] [--core] [--applications] [--services] [--envs <value>]
+  $ kube-core generate helmfiles [--lib] [--commons] [--core] [--applications] [--services] [--templatesVersion <value>]
-    [--defaultEnvs] [--localRefs]
+    [--envs <value>] [--defaultEnvs] [--localRefs]

 FLAGS
   --[no-]applications         Generates applications helmfiles for all environments.
-Provide --envs or --defaultEnvs with it.
+Provide --envs or --defaultEnvs
+                              with it.
 Enabled by default.
 Use --no-applications to disable.
   --[no-]commons              Generates common.helmfile.yaml.gotmpl to share common configuration between all helmfiles.
                               Enabled by default.
 Use --no-commons to disable.
   --[no-]core                 Generates core, cluster and local helmfiles to allow using kube-core platform.
 Enabled by
                               default.
 Use --no-core to disable.
   --defaultEnvs               Use it to generate default kube-core envs for a quickstart.
-Use it with --applications and/or
+Use it with --applications
-                       --services.
+                              and/or --services.
   --envs=<value>...           [default: ] A comma separated list of envs to generate.
 Use it with --applications and/or
                               --services.
   --[no-]lib                  Generates helmfiles/lib folder, with templates and utility functions.
 Enabled by default.
-Use
-                       --no-lib to disable.
+                              Use --no-lib to disable.
   --localRefs                 Writes down local helmfile refs instead of using KUBE_CORE_LOCAL_CORE_PATH env var
   --[no-]services             Generates services helmfiles for all environments.
-Provide --envs or --defaultEnvs with it.
+Provide --envs or --defaultEnvs with
+                              it.
 Enabled by default.
 Use --no-services to disable.
+  --templatesVersion=<value>  [default: v1] Generates v2 templates

 DESCRIPTION
   Generate helmfiles to setup your project quickly